 - Feel reassured, secure and safe

 - Know that you are credible

-- You have the right experience for their company/project
+- You have the right experience for their company

 You can also build trust by showing the outcome of using your products / services.
 The proof is in the pudding – so win your site visitor over by demonstrating what can happen to them if they choose you.

-Businesses with lots of videos are seen to be investing in themselves.
-This adds value, and perceived trust of the company.
-Videos also provide the opportunity to put across a lot of information in an easy to digest and warm manner.
+Businesses with lots of videos are seen to be investing in themselves, adding value, and perceived trust of the company.
+Videos also allow you to communicate lots of information in an easy to digest and warm manner.